 “It’s okay, Aeryn.
 You won in my books.”
 Cien said as he rubbed her back.

-“Thanks, Cien." she said as she tried to wipe away the tears.
+“Thanks, Cien." she said as she continued to wipe away the tears.

 Han lowered Roy’s arm.
 “Now, with that said.
 I wish to thank you both, Roy and Aeryn, for demonstrating tonight’s lesson.”
 Han said.
 “While it is true that Roy became the ultimate victor of tonight’s match, Aeryn was the first to succeed in overpowering an element that is naturally stronger against her own.
 For that, I commend you.”
 Han looked at Aeryn and half-bowed to her.

-Aeryn looked a little shocked.
+Aeryn looked up with her now glossy eyes.
 She looked around at the class and everyone was looking at her.

 “See?
 You did it first!”
-Cien tried to show her support.
+Cien encouraged her.

 “Thanks." she said aloud as her tears started to dry up.
 A smile started to form on her face.